|Course Length:||3 Years Full-Time|

 What will I study?

 Year 1 explores the relationship between media, culture and society and offers an introduction to film and television histories.
 This helps you to put your studies into context, to explore film, television, visual and sound cultures, and encourages you to think about and critically examine different media technologies and experiences.
 Alongside deepening your understanding of media history and theory you can choose optional modules, enabling you to design a route through your degree according to your particular area of interest.
 Options include media production, sound, film and television studies, photography and more.
-Those choosing our media practice modules will work on a range of single camera and studio-based projects and learn a range of preproduction, production and postproduction skills including storyboarding, scriptwriting, camera work, editing, sound recording and studio practices.
+Those choosing our media practice modules will work on a range of single camera projects and learn a range of preproduction, production and postproduction skills including storyboarding, scriptwriting, camera work, editing and sound recording.

 Year 2 deepens your understanding of media theory through the study of narrative, genre and representation and develops your skills in film and television analysis.
 You can elect modules that build on Year 1 while also studying the workings of contemporary media industries, including their economic, legislative and regulatory systems.
-Options address areas such as film studies, television drama, realism, authorship, global media, media identities, soundtracks and more.
+Options address areas such as film studies, censorship, realism, audiences, global media, media identities and more.
 You can also take a module which prepares you to carry out research towards your third year dissertation and develop your project management skills.
 Those choosing media practice modules will be able to develop practical skills through the making of a a digital short film and a documentary production.

 During Year 3 you can choose to write a dissertation or conduct a large-scale moving image project (film or TV) within a small team.
-You will also be able to choose from a range of optional modules on topics such as television form and engagement, contemporary media policy and practice, questions of identity, digital and social media, film analysis, animation and cinema, and media convergence.
+You will also be able to choose from a range of optional modules on topics such as television form and engagement, contemporary media policy and practice, questions of identity, digital media, film analysis, cult cinema, and media convergence.

 How will I study?